AlvaroFloresR/moviepy_extract_and_merge_audio_video/README.md

 ## Assumptions
 1) Both video files are the same length (time)
 2) Packages required are installed
+3) Video A with Audio A file is called "video.mp4"
+4) Video B with Audio B file is called "audio.mp4"

 ## Is FFMPEG Necessary?
 Not really, but MOVIEPY has never rendered audio in any of my projects.
 If you manage to make it work, please feel free to contribute to this repo